changxu0306/aws-android-sdk-sample/README.md

 CircleciScripts directory stores all the scripts which invokes end-to-end tests automatically.

 PhotoAlbumSample directory stores all related to the sample app.
+Android instrumental tests are under PhotoSharingapp/app/java/androidTest folder.

 # Resources
 Developer Guide for AWS SDK for Android: https://aws-amplify.github.io/docs/android/start